MGCodesandStats/hotel-modelling/README.md

 - Trained regression models on the H1 dataset and tested against the H2 dataset.

-- Regression-based neural network showed the best performance, with a mean absolute error of **28** compared to the mean ADR of **105** across the test set.
+- Regression-based neural network with elu activation function showed the best performance, with a mean absolute error of **28** compared to the mean ADR of **105** across the test set.

 ### Stage 4: Time Series